Best Ad Blockers for Chrome in 2026: Tested and Ranked

 Updated April 2026 · 12 min read · Independent review

-This is an honest ranking.
-We'll point out the limitations of each tool, including our own.
-If a competitor is genuinely better for a specific use case, we'll say so.
+This ranking is honest.
+We'll name the limitations of each tool, including our own.
+If a competitor handles a specific use case better, we say so.

 In this review